Description

 #Delete original signature files

-- Either open the Action menu and select Create a GPO in this domain>Link it here… or right-click the required domain and select Create a GPO in this domain, and Link it here…
+- Either open the Action menu and select Create a GPO in this domain > Link it here… or right-click the domain and select Create a GPO in this domain, and Link it here…

 The Create a GPO option in the right-click menu.